Turning pain into purpose

 We may encounter many defeats but we must not be defeated.

-The mission of the Endometriosis Foundation of Houston (EFHou) is to raise awareness of endometriosis and related conditions, and to improve the quality of life of individuals affected by this disease in the greater Houston area.
+The mission of the Endometriosis Foundation of Houston (EFHou) is to raise awareness about endometriosis and related conditions, and to improve the quality of life of individuals affected by this disease in the greater Houston area.
 We strive to be Houston’s trusted partners in endometriosis awareness, advocacy, education, support, fundraising, and research.

 To end endo.